A Reviewer's Guide: Bark for Schools

 You can submit a ticket to our team (with team members available 8am-5pm ET, Monday through Friday), schedule a call, and view help articles related to Bark for Schools.

-Additionally, you can visit our Facebook group to connect with other schools on student safety, or browse our blog to learn more about topics that can help bolster your student safety efforts.
+Additionally, you can browse our blog to learn more about topics that can help bolster your student safety efforts.

 Want to help us in our mission to protect every student and every school and district in America for free?